-For each strategic goal, this section lists the associated targets (i.e., "SMART goals"), resources available to support movement toward the goal, barriers to achieving the goal, and the plan for monitoring progress toward the goal
+For each strategic goal, this section lists the associated targets (i.e., "SMART goals"), targeted barriers to achieving the goal, resources available to help reduce or eliminate the barriers, and the plan for monitoring progress toward the goal.

 G2.
 All schools in the Columbia County School District will provide consistent, high quality, rigorous instruction with differentiation in reading and mathematics to increase student achievement outcomes. [copy] 1a